 When patients have a closed excision, these wounds frequently do not heal, and surgeons say it is because they became infected.
 Actually, that is not the case.
 These wounds come apart because they are down in the gluteal cleft, and because of the location, they do not heal.
 As they fall apart, bacteria begin growing in the wound, and it appears as if infection caused the incision to separate – but actually it is the opposite.
 The separation allowed bacterial contamination.

 When I perform a cleft-lift, the incision is placed out of the cleft, and off the midline.
-This prevents the situation described above from happening, and is the reason why the infection rate in our clinic is less than 2 percent.
+This prevents the situation described above from happening, and is the reason why the infection rate in our clinic is about 3 percent.